All Israel

 It was nothing short of a miracle that no Israelis were killed, and damage was minimal.
 Having seen one of these missiles up close (they're huge, 11 meters without the engine and warhead), the damage that could be inflicted is daunting.
 The only person known to have been killed was a Palestinian Arab from Gaza, who was somehow in Jericho.
 This video is graphic but shows how massive these are, and how one can die from the impact and shrapnel alone, not the explosion of a several hundred-ton warhead.

 Enabling this is the miracle of Israel’s air defense systems working in synch, seemingly faultlessly.
-Israel’s three-tiered air defense system is a technical miracle in of itself.
+Israel’s three-tiered air defense system is a technical miracle in and of itself.
 The Iron Dome shoots down short-range rockets.
 David’s Sling intercepts larger mid-range missiles with greater range and larger warheads.
 The Arrow exits the atmosphere, with a range of about 1500 miles, taking down the huge ballistic missiles with warheads that can be up to a ton.

 The miracle of these three systems working as they did is a miracle.
 It will be the envy of, and studied by, governments and militaries globally, for decades.
 It’s a shame that we have to even have these systems, and that there are people who would rather see us acting defensively, accepting the risk and burden of all this, rather than destroying the terrorists and their threats at the source.
 Especially in an election year.

 It's a miracle that the US and other countries stepped in again to be part of shooting down the missiles.
 I don’t know all the details, but that’s not to be taken for granted.
-The problem is that the Iranians had these missile capability specifically because of US (and others) funding Iran to the tune of billions of dollars, and the failed JCPOA, the Iran Deal, that shockingly allowed Iran to build these weapons to begin with.
+The problem is that the Iranians had this missile capability specifically because of US (and others) funding Iran to the tune of billions of dollars, and the failed JCPOA, the Iran Deal, that shockingly allowed Iran to build these weapons to begin with.
 Proponents of the Iran Deal enabled and funded the missiles.
 They approached Iran, begging to make a deal in a way.
 It would even embarrass Monte Hall.
 This appeasement has kept the mullahs and ayatollahs laughing all the way to the bank, and their bunkers, while progressing toward nuclear weapons.

 It’s a foreign policy failure of Biblical proportions, enacted by Obama and continued by Biden and Harris, that’s emboldened and even enabled the terrorists.
 Negotiating with them at all, much less from a perspective of where one wants them to be rather than the reality of where they are.
 It’s a failure based on fantasy.
 Simply, terrorists, from the Iranian regime on down, cannot be negotiated with.
 They need to be defeated.
 But I digress.
 Hopefully, God has some miracles left, and that those who embrace this failed policy can correct the course now.